ajayseetharam510/flow_discovery_templates/snowApprovals/readme.md

 13. Click on the **Advanced** tab.

-14. In the **Script** field, select all existing code.
-Paste in the following code:
+14. In the **Script** field, select all existing code and replace with the code from the `businessRuleOktaIncidentStateChangeToResolved.txt` file.
+This looks like:

 	`(function executeRule(current, previous /*null when async*/) {`